logancoon26/da-financial-qa/README.md

 The retrieval pipeline also implements lightweight metadata-aware retrieval:

-detects company names mentioned in the query using normalized company matching filters retrieved chunks to the detected company when possible reduces cross-company retrieval errors common in financial RAG systems
+- Detects company names mentioned in the query using normalized company matching
+- Filters retrieved chunks to the detected company when possible
+- Reduces cross-company retrieval errors common in financial RAG systems

 This improves retrieval grounding for companies with overlapping terminology across SEC filings.